Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Telecommunications/Electronics

-The public telephone networks of Uzbekistan have more than two million subscribers to fixed services and about 25 million to cellular mobile services.
-Uztelecom, the national carrier, and Buzton, the digital network operator, provide fixed telephone services.
+The public telephone networks of Uzbekistan have more than 4 million subscribers to fixed services and about 33 million to cellular mobile services.
+Uztelecom, the national carrier, and Buzton, the digital network operator, provide fixed line telephone services.
 In Uzbekistan, the power sockets are of type C and F. The standard voltage is 220 V and the standard frequency is 50 Hz.

 Transportation

-Uzbekistan Airways (HY) is the flag carrier of Uzbekistan.
-In addition to HY, Turkish Airlines, Korean Air, Asiana Airlines, Aeroflot and other airlines from former Soviet countries fly to Tashkent.
-HY links Tashkent with international destinations including London, New York, Frankfurt, Istanbul, Moscow, Delhi, Tel Aviv, Seoul and Beijing.
-As part of a corporate transformation, HY cancelled unprofitable flights to Paris, Rome, Milan, Amritsar, Mumbai, Bangkok, Tokyo, Kuala Lumpur and Jakarta.
+Uzbekistan Airways (HY) is the flagship carrier of Uzbekistan.
+In addition to HY, Turkish Airlines, Korean Air, Asiana Airlines, Aeroflot, and other airlines from former Soviet countries fly to Tashkent.
+HY links Tashkent with international destinations including London, New York, Paris, Frankfurt, Milan, Istanbul, Moscow, Delhi, Tel Aviv, Dubai, Bangkok, Kuala Lumpur, Seoul, Tokyo, and Beijing.
 Korean Air and Asiana provide service to Seoul; Turkish Airlines flies to Istanbul.
-HY and Aeroflot fly to a large number of CIS destinations.
-During the current pandemic, Uzbekistan may temporarily restrict or reduce flights with a country in case of a surge of COVID cases in that country and introduce a two-week quarantine requirement for travelers from that country.
-HY was a long-time monopolist on all domestic flights, but QanotSharq has recently emerged as a competitor.
-The domestic Silk Avia air carrier is scheduled to begin offering flights by October 2022.
+HY and Aeroflot fly to many CIS destinations.
+HY was a long-time monopolist on all domestic flights, but several domestic airlines have emerged as competitors.

 The National Railway Company of Uzbekistan, Uzbekiston Temir Yollari, is the monopoly provider of passenger rail services.
 UTY operates the national railroad system, which connects most parts of the country with Tashkent.
 Comfort and service vary depending on the destination.
 In 2012, UTY launched a new fast train from Tashkent to Samarkand, Bukhara, and other destinations, which offers comfortable accommodations on modern Spanish-made high-speed trains.
 Tickets on the fast train very often sell out weeks to months in advance during the April-June tourist season.